 Cats are natural born predators, and as such seemingly aggressive actions such as biting, pouncing and clawing make up a large part of their play.
-Allowing and encouraging this natural instinct is important for felines, but there is a fine line between engaging in stimulating play and allowing aggressive behaviour.
+Allowing and encouraging an outlet this natural instinct is important for felines, but there is a fine line between engaging in stimulating play and allowing aggressive behaviour.

 Learn more about the reasons behind why cats bite in order to help to stop any unnecessary biting.